csound/ctcsound/cookbook/README.md

 You'll then have kernels for Python 2 and 3 in Jupyter.

-Linux users might prefer to install jupyter using pip instead of Anaconda.
+Linux users might prefer to install Jupyter using pip instead of Anaconda.
 For example on Ubuntu 16.04 LTS, Python 2.7.12 and Python 3.5.2 are installed by default.
 Python 2.7.12 is launched with the command ```python``` or with the command ```python2```, while Python 3.5.2 is launched with the command